dazet/data-map/README.md

 $mapper->map(['number' => 1]); // returns ['required_int' => 1]
 ```

-## Input fetching
+## Input abstraction

-`Input` interface defines common abstraction for fetching data from different data structures.
+`Input` interface defines common abstraction for accessing data from different data structures,
-Mapping can be defined without going into details about underlying data type.
+so mapping and getters must not depend of underlying data type.

-It also allows to create input decorators for additional input processing, like data filtering, transformation, data traversing etc.
+It also allows to create input decorators for additional input processing, like data filtering, transformation, traversing etc.

 #### `ArrayInput`